 Manchester City: Ed erson, Walker, Dias, Stones, Zinchenko, Gundogan, De Bruyne, Bernardo, Mahrez, Sterling, Foden.

 Subs: Steffen, Carson, Ake, Jesus, Aguero, Laporte, Rodrigo, Torres, Mendy, Fernandinho, Cancelo, Garcia.

 Chelsea: Mendy, James, Thiago Silva, Rudiger, Azpilicueta, Kante, Jorginho, Chilwell, Mount, Havertz, Werner.

 Subs: Arrizabalaga, Alonso, Christensen, Pulisic, Caballero, Zouma, Kovacic, Giroud, Hudson-Odoi, Ziyech, Gilmour, Emerson Palmieri.

 Referee: Antonio Miguel Mateu Lahoz (Valencia).

-Manchester City plays in the first European Cup final.
-The end of a journey they started in 1968, when Malcolm Allison promised that he and Joe Mercer's British champions would talk about Europe “the old days of Real Madrid… I think most of these Europeans are cowards. ” After making a big enough speech, they fell at the first obstacle against Fenerbahçe.
-The wonderful Lee-Bell-Summerbee side finally brought home some European silverware and the 120 Cup Winners Cup, but that night everyone was watching the FA Cup final live in City's 2-1, BBC1, in a spectacular technical color.
-Defeating Gornik Zabrze fell into black and white events until late at night.
-An unfortunate event was always the days when the city came back.
+Manchester City are playing in their first European Cup final.
+The end of a journey they started was 1968, when Malcolm Allison promised that he and Joe Mercer British champions would talk about Europe “the old Real Madrid days… I think most of these Europeans are cowards. ” After making the big enough speech, they fell at the first hurdle against Fenerbahce.
+The great Lee-Bell-Summerbee side finally brought home some European silverware and 120 Cup Winners' Cups, but that night everyone was watching the FA Cup final live on BBC1 with City's 2-1, a fantastic technical color.
+Beating Gornik Zabrze was down to late night black-and-white events.
+An unfortunate event was always when the city came back.